mikaelshawul/storefront-website/README.md

 npm run db
 ```

 This will start MongoDB on the default port 27017.
+You can use MongoDB Compass to interact with the DB.

 ## 🚀 Running the Application